ten-protocol/ten-whitepaper/consensus.md

 # Consensus - Proof of Block Inclusion
 Obscuro uses a novel decentralised round-based consensus protocol based on a fair lottery and synchronisation with the L1, designed explicitly for L2 rollups, called _Proof Of Block Inclusion_ (POBI).
 It solves, among others, the fair leader election problem, which is a fundamental issue that all decentralised rollup solutions have to address.
 POBI is inspired by [Proof Of Elapsed Time](https://sawtooth.hyperledger.org/docs/core/releases/1.0/architecture/poet.html).

-## High Level Description
+## High-Level Description
-The high level goals of the POBI protocol are:
+The high-level goals of the POBI protocol are:

 1. Each round, distribute the sequencer function fairly among all the active registered aggregators.
 2. To synchronise the L2 round duration to L1 rounds.
 Because the L1 is the source of truth, the finality of the L2 transactions is dependent on the finality of the L1 rollup transaction that includes them, which means there is no advantage in publishing multiple rollups in a single L1 block.
 It is not possible to decrease the finality time below that of the L1.
 On the other hand, publishing L2 rollups less frequently means that L2 finality is unnecessarily long.
 The optimum frequency is to publish one rollup per L1 block.